opulo-inc/docs/docs/semi-assembly-3-1/wiring-3-1/index.md

 In this step, you will mount and connect all the wiring and pneumatic tubing.

-1. Find the `front-drag-chain-mount` print in the first tray, and grab an M5x25mm and M5x16mm socket head screw from the hardware bag.
+1. Find the `front-drag-chain-mount` print in the first tray, and grab a M5x25mm socket head screw from the hardware bag.
   ![](images/front-leg-cable-chain-mount.JPG)

 2. Place the `front-drag-chain-mount` on top of the front left leg as shown.
   ![](images/front-cable-chain-mount-placement.JPG)

-3. Insert the screws through the print into the front left leg, **with the M5x25mm screw on the bottom, and the M5x16mm screw on top**.
+3. Insert the M5x25mm socket head screw through the print into the front left leg before tightening it down with an allen wrench.
   ![](images/chain-mount-1.JPG)
   ![](images/chain-mount-2.JPG)
   ![](images/chain-mount-3.JPG)